jollytoad/ahx/docs/events.md

 ### `ahx:triggerDenied:error`

-Dispatched when a trigger rule was denied due to a `--ahx-deny-trigger` rule being applied to the target element.
+Dispatched when a trigger was denied due to a `--ahx-deny-trigger` rule being applied to the target element.